unccv/deep_learning_for_computer_vision/challenge/README.md

 ## Deliverables (Waiting for 2019 Updates)

-1. Your modified version of `sample_model.py`.
+1. Your modified version of `sample_student.py`.
 2. fastai export of our model file as a `.pkl` file, exported with `learn.export()`.

 ## Submission

-For this assignment you will upload your solutions to your Google Drive/Dropbox and then submit the link to your drive or dropbox file in Autolab.
+For this assignment you will upload your solutions to your Dropbox and then submit the link to your drive or dropbox file in Autolab.
 Here is how:
 1. Download the submission folder from [here](https://drive.google.com/open?id=1eVZdNq2KXfhuhJE3bgfXo1mUYCML499v)
 2. Extract the downloaded handin.zip.
 Delete handin.zip.
 3. The extracted handin folder has the following structure:
    /handin
-   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; /checkpoints
+   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; /export.pkl
-   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; /sample_model.py
+   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; /sample_student.py

-4. Place all your checkpoint files in handin/checkpoints/
+4. Replace /handin/export.pkl with **your** export.pkl(trained weights).
+Keep the file name export.pkl
-5. Replace /handin/sample_model.py with **your** sample_model.py.
-Keep the file name sample_model.py
+5. Replace /handin/sample_student.py with **your** sample_student.py.
+Keep the file name sample_student.py
 6. Zip the handin folder.
-7. Upload your handin.zip to your Google Drive or your Dropbox account.
+7. Upload your handin.zip to your Dropbox account.
-8. If using Dropbox, then select your handin.zip and click on Share button.
+8. In Dropbox, select your handin.zip and click on Share button.
    Make sure the sharing permission is "Anyone with the link can view this file".
    Click on "copy link".
    Your link should look like https://www.dropbox.com/s/u23i6mgjkqcr3lh/handin.zip?dl=0.